-“Although having followed international leadership development courses at IMD in Switzerland, the CBS EMBA has been a very positive experience of how well an accelerated long term learning process can be organized.
-The CBS Executive MBA is positioned quite high in the international ranking of European MBA programs, but it is only after going through half of the modules that I have understood why.”
+“Having followed international leadership development courses at IMD in Switzerland, the CBS EMBA has been a very positive experience of how well an accelerated long term learning process can be organized.
+The CBS Executive MBA is positioned quite high in the international ranking of European MBA programs, but it is only after going through half of the modules that I have understood why.

 Adapting through COVID

 “Like everyone, CBS has had to find ways to handle COVID-19, but it has still been possible to establish a strong network.
 From the turn of the year, the teaching went online, and not all teachers – or MBA students – found themselves equally comfortable in it.
 However, I think it fell into place relatively quickly, and since then the teaching has been absolutely fantastic.
 So, if there were to be another lock-down, I am confident CBS is ready.